Welcome to the Neighborhood Nature Lab!

 when the plants in your Biodiversity Nursery

-garden are flowering, or observing when insects are
+garden are flowering, observing when insects are

 visiting your garden, and sharing your observations

-with BudBurst and other free community science applications.
+to BudBurst, iNaturalist, and other free community science applications.

 Plant with Us: Grow a Biodiversity Nursery Garden